 In time District School No. 3 came to be called P.S.
 81. The little wooden schoolhouse stood until early 1930 when the widening of Cropsey Avenue forced its demolition.
 It might have survived had it been moved back 15 or 20 feet, as a plan suggested, but by then the sixty-year-old structure had been surpassed by larger, modern, brick–and fireproof–schools erected in the neighborhood.

 Incidentally, until last week I never knew this postcard of P.S.
 81 existed.
 I almost didn’t bid for it, thinking its caption must be a printing error of the type sometimes encountered on old cards.
-The newspaper image above, from the Brooklyn Times Union, definitely shows the same building, thus confirming that the postcard depicts what it claims to!
+But the newspaper image above, from the Brooklyn Times Union, definitely shows the same building, thus confirming that the postcard depicts what it claims to!

 [Nellie May (Ryder) Bennett’s memories are recorded by her daughter, Gertrude Ryder Bennett, in her book Turning Back the Clock in Gravesend: Background of the Wyckoff-Bennett Homestead (Francestown, N.H.: Marshall Jones Company, 1982).]